Perspectives on Constrained Forecasting: Total Constrained Forecasting

-The challenges to the traditional, probabilistic approach to conditioning define one set of motivations for alternative perspectives.
-As and more importantly, the framework of imposing constraints in forecasting is, in any case, often essentially not an inference problem.
+Imposing constraints in forecasting is often essentially not an inference problem.
 Asking questions about how to forecast $\y$ given the total $Y=F$ imposed from an external model or source moves outside the formal probability model; the imposed value of $Y=F$, or a collection of values to consider, did not arise from the $p(Y)$ implied by $p(\y).$ The value of $F$ is imposed by intervention, so that asking about how fixing $Y=F$ should impact forecasts for $\y$ is more naturally a decision question.
 At the least, exploring decision analysis perspectives is an opportunity to broaden the framework and examine approaches complementary to the traditional, probabilistic view.
+Entropic tilting (ET) is one fully Bayesian decision analysis approach.